Ocean Beaches Strategy

 There is joint stewardship of the ocean beaches

 We collaborate with a number of external agencies such as the Gold Coast Waterways Authority, Department of Science, Information Technology and Innovation, Tweed River Entrance Sand Bypassing Project and the Griffith Centre for Coastal Management.
 Activities completed under these partnerships include sand bypassing, wave buoy deployment, coastal data capture, dredging and beach nourishment works, and coastal research.

 The Coastal Community Education program was developed to maximise community understanding of natural coastal processes and the City’s management strategies for local beaches, foreshores and dunes.
 The aim of the program is to bridge the gap between research, management, and the community in order to build community awareness and to provide educational and coastal community action opportunities.

-The program is made up of three components:
+The program is made up of two components:

 - CoastEd - The CoastEd Program is aimed at both primary and secondary school students.
 Students will learn about our precious coastal strips in an outdoor environment while taking part in dune planting or beach clean-up activities.
 The City is offering local schools a limited number of coastal educational presentations.

 Federation Walk Program - The 92.3 hectare Federation Walk Coastal Reserve comprises of 70 hectares of vegetated land and 2.7 kilometres of beach stretching from Philip Park car park to the Seaway on The Spit.
 The program is managed by the City to improve environmental values, facilitate low impact recreation, and facilitate active community participation in its management.
 Community coordination is encouraged through the Friends of Federation Walk community group.